Trans-Business-Machines/VMS-Backend/README.md

 ### Schedule Endpoints

+- `GET /api/schedule/:hostId` – Get all schedules for a host or receptionist.
-- `POST /api/schedule/:id` – Create availability schedule for host/receptionist
+- `POST /api/schedule/:hostId` – Create availability schedule for a host or receptionist
-- `PATCH /api/schedule/:id` – Update availability
+- `PATCH /api/schedule/:hostId/:scheduleId` – Update a single schedule for host or receptionist
+- `DELETE /api/schedule/:hostId/:scheduleId` – Delete a single schedule for host or receptionist

 ### Notifications Endpoints